-3.6 CONFIG (Configuration Word)
+3.6 Configuration Word

-The Configuration Word is a 16-bit word stored in EEPROM array that is used by the device to store information used during the encryption process, as well as the status of option configurations.
+The 16-bit Configuration Word stored in the EEPROM array contains information required to form the encrypted portion of the transmission, as well as the device option configurations.
 The following sections further explain these bits.

 TABLE 3-2: CONFIGURATION WORD